excl-networks/strapi-plugin-redcron/README.md

 ## 🚚 Usage

-### :warning: Warning
-You must use the object format for the cron jobs and include a name property.

-You will need to update your existing cron jobs to add a name.

 Adding the `bypassRedcron` property to your cron job will bypass the redlock logic and allow multiple instances of Strapi to run the same cron job at the same time.

 Example: